Updated in 8.7.3

 Keep the macro's current value - this leaves the macro's current value in the database unchanged.
 Initially, the direct link macro contains an empty value.
 If you choose to keep it, you will have to run the Web Configuration tool later to customize the macro.
 Otherwise, direct links to objects in e-mail notifications will not work.

 Replace the macro's value with a custom URL - this option allows you to manually specify the actual URL of the service.
-Choose this option when the web service is to be accessed over the Internet.
+Choose this option when the web application is to be accessed over the Internet.

 NOTE: You can skip this step, complete the configuration, and then run the Web Configuration tool again to replace the macro's content with the actual URL.